 Natural Remedies To Get Regular Periods

 Elders in the family-like nani and dadi, recommend these desi nuskhe to help the period come naturally.
-These remedies are recognized and have been followed by many to get regular periods and maintain menstrual health.
+These remedies are recognised and have been followed by many to get regular periods and maintain menstrual health.
 Although there is no such proof or concrete evidence that these remedies really help.
 Period cramps and pains are awful, so having a few home remedies and tricks up your sleeve is a good idea.
 Also, learn period pain hacks here.

 - Raw Papaya: Raw papaya (not a ripe one) relieves cramps and soothes the uterine walls.